 Just as walking too far your first time out can lead to injury or soreness, so can walking too fast.
 Make sure your first walk is moderate in pace.
 Just a stroll is fine.

 A good way to judge?
 Walk with a buddy and carry on a conversation.
 If you can talk the entire time, you’re probably at a good pace.

 If you only have 30 minutes to for a brisk walking workout, plan a 25-minute walk and save 5 minutes to stretch at the end.
 Stretching your calves, glutes, hamstrings, quads and hips will help prevent soreness and keep you free from common walking injuries.

 Proper footwear will be your best friend as you start a new power walking program.
 Don’t just grab any running shoes off the shelf or from the back of your closet.

 You want to find something that is not only comfortable and cushioned but also supportive.
 Your foot might roll inward or outward as you walk, so the support in the shoe should match that.

 Power Walking Tip: Be sure there is at least a thumbs width of space between your toes and the front of the shoe.

 Speaking of burning calories, power walking is great for weight loss.
 Power walking can burn up to 200 or more calories per 30-minute walk.
 That’s a great calorie burn for weight loss efforts.

 According to a study by Washington University in St. Louis, walking at 4.5 miles per hour can burn around 200 calories for an average 140-pound woman.

-On the other hand, walking too slowly might only net you 100 calories or less for 30 minutes.
-Keep your intensity up.
+On the other hand, power walking too slowly might only net you 100 calories or less for 30 minutes.
+Keep your speed and intensity up.